Reading at St Mary's

-* Building in time in the day for children to read to themselves each day
+* Building in time in the day for children to read to themselves and to others

-* Having a Book Swap Shop to allow children can swap their book for another every week
+* Having a Book Swap Shop to allow children to swap their personal books

 * Visiting the local library

 * Key Stage One children watching the dramatisation of a book at the Crucible Theatre